zhengzhong/petshop/docs/day-02-pet-shop-nft.md

-# The PetShop project: Second day on Ethereum
+# The PetShop project, day 2: Creating an ERC721 Standard PetShop NFT

 On the second day, we are going to create a simple ERC721 NFT using [OpenZeppelin](https://www.openzeppelin.com/).